This website is best viewed on a modern browser.

 English in Action

 English in Action continues to grow and expand into new areas.
-We are thrilled that some of our tutors and students have returned to in-person conversations.
 English in Action now offers both online and in-person volunteer opportunities, attracting new volunteers and providing more options for our students.

-The new initiative, English in Action Across America, opens the program to ESU Branch members interested in volunteering.
+The new initiative, English in Action Across America, opens the program to ESU Branch members across the U.S. who are interested in volunteering.
 ESU members can now connect online with this meaningful and exciting program.

 38,000